Table of Contents

 We record workshops and classes from time to time.
 You will be informed of this prior to the event start.

-To prevent "Zoom bombing" we use waiting rooms and password protection on all event meetings hosted on Zoom.
-Should an event be targeted, our protocol is to end the meeting immediately, and start a new one.
-A link and password will be emailed to all attendees right away.
+To prevent uninvited guests and intrusions, we use waiting rooms for all events and meetings.
+Should an event be targeted and organizers unable to quickly remove intruders, our protocol is to end the meeting and start a new one.
+A fresh link will be emailed to all attendees right away.

 In addition to the host/presenter, each event has a designated captain.